lgss/service-design-manual/service-manual/assisted-digital/action-plan.md

 ##The live assessment
-Before your service can go fully live on the GOV.UK domain, it must pass a live assessment, which takes place during the beta phase.
+Before your service can go fully live on the LGSS domain, it must pass a live assessment, which takes place during the beta phase.

 To pass the live assessment, you must be able to show how you’ve built upon each phase - from discovery to alpha to the beta phases.